CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 - Add Shared Drive - Add a file share to the project.
 - Add Group -

 It's recommended to select Get items from source and allow CloudM Migrate to fetch all items in scope.
-There are many options for customizing the migration but for the purposes of this guide it's assumed this is a typical full migration.
+Select the Checkbox column header and select Select All.
+Select the Migrate column header and select Migrate Selected.

 ### Creating a Batch